Virginia Held: Education and career

-Held defends care ethics as a moral framework distinct from Kantian, utilitarian and virtue ethics.
-She holds that care is fundamental to human institutes and practices, indeed to our survival.
-Tong and Williams quote: "There can be no ju[s]tice without care…for without care no child would survive and there would be no persons to respect."
+Held defended care ethics as a moral framework distinct from Kantian, utilitarian, and virtue ethics.
+She held that care is fundamental to human institutes and practices, indeed to our survival, as illumined by the Tong and Williams quote: "There can be no ju[s]tice without care…for without care no child would survive and there would be no persons to respect."

-Held's work on the morality of political violence viewed through the window of ethics of care has also been significantly influential.
+Her work on the morality of political violence viewed through the window of the ethics of care has also been significantly influential.